lordvault/docker_compose_media/README.md

 |**tv_shows**  |The series location                           |

-By default all the information is stored on the /mnt/media folder, but you can create syms lynks to use your locations, or update the docker-compose.yml with your custom folders.<br>
+By default, all the information is stored on the /mnt/media folder, but you can create syms lynks to use your locations, or update the docker-compose.yml with your custom folders.<br>

 <h3>Docker env file</h3>